View Anna Utz's Obituary on TheDay.com and share memories

 |

 Oakdale - Anna Mary Utz, 93, loving wife and mother, passed away peacefully at her home Jan.
 23, 2020.
-Born May 19, 1926, in Stafford Springs she was the daughter of the late John F. and Emma (Germansky) Rudnansky and loving wife of the late John F. Utz.
+Anna was born May 19, 1926, in Stafford Springs to the late John F. and Emma (Germansky) Rudnansky.
+She attended elementary school at Buff Cap School, a one room schoolhouse in Tolland, and in 1944 graduated from Rockville High School.

+Following graduation, Anna was employed at the patent office of Pratt & Whitney Aircraft in East Hartford, where at times during World War II, she and her team would work at a secure, off-site location, in order to avoid war time spies from acquiring jet engine technology.
+Anna continued to work at Pratt & Whitney until 1955, when she moved to Oakdale to marry her husband, the late John Francis Utz.
+While raising a family, Anna re-entered the workforce as a secretary at the former Hartford National Bank, and the former Connecticut Bank and Trust.
+In 1973 Anna was employed as Executive Secretary at the former United Nuclear Corporation in Uncasville.
+Anna retired from UNC in 1987 to join her eldest son as Business Manager at his newly established dental office.

+Anna is survived by her three sons, Dr. John Nicholas Utz and wife Lana of Waterford, Peter Daniel Utz of Oakdale, and William Jeffrey Utz of Granby; grandchildren, Peter, Ciara and Caelyn; and many nieces and nephews.
+Anna is predeceased by her brothers, Andrew, John and Frank Rundansky.

 A Service will be held at 10 a.m.
 Saturday, Feb.
 8, at the Woyasz & Son Funeral Home, 11 Jerome Road, Uncasville.
 Burial will follow at St. Patrick Cemetery.
 Calling hours will be held from 6 to 8 p.m.
 Friday, Feb.
 7, at the funeral home.